opencog/atomspace/opencog/object-atomese/README.md

 TODO
 ----
 * Implement ElementOf and IncomingSet Of.
+See #2752 for API
 * Modernize FilterLink.
 Make sure it can work with LinkValues, and so that it works like a filter link.
+See #2201
-* Handle SignLink
+* Handle SignLink See issue #2602
 * Handle Signatures in the pattern matcher, plus examples & tests.
 * Change BoolValue so it can create maskes from bit-specs!?
 * Change NumberOfLink so it can convert bool masks to element numbers ??